kevL/nwn2_ai_2da_editor/ReadMe.txt

 'DamageInfo' isn't necessarily about damage-info, nor are 'SaveType' and 'SaveDCType' necessarily about saves or save-DCs.
-'EffectTypes' is also multi-purposed into beneficial and detrimental effects, and like the other integers they can cause conflicts when accessed by the CoreAI scripts.
+'EffectTypes' is also multi-purposed into beneficial and detrimental effects, and like the other integers this can cause conflicts when accessed by the CoreAI scripts.

 Since resolving potential issues would involve tracing every bit through the CoreAI scripts, I adopted a policy of exposing every bit that's possible even